pmservice/financial-performance-prediction/README.md

 ### Deploying locally
 Running the application locally is useful when you want to test your changes before deploying them to Bluemix.
 For information about working with source code, see [Source code changes](#source-code-changes).

 When the changes are ready, open a shell, change the directory to your cloned repository, and run `npm start` to start the application.
-The running application is available in a browser at http://localhost:4000.
+The running application is available in a browser at *http://localhost:4000*.
 In develompent mode, the hot reloading feature is available at port 4010.

 Applications that run locally can also use the Watson Machine Learning and dashDB Bluemix services.
 See the [instructions](#link-local-application-with-the-bluemix-environment).

 ## Rebuilding the app after modifying source code
 The repository comes with prebuilt application.
 If you want to rebuild the app after modifying the sources:

 * Follow steps listed in the [Requirements](#requirements) section
 * Change to the directory containing the downloaded source code or the cloned git repo
 * Run `npm install`
 * Run `./node_modules/.bin/webpack`

 # Watson Machine Learning service (classic service with SPSS streams)
 To add the power of IBM SPSS Modeler analytics to any application, use the [Watson Machine Learning service API][pa-api].

 This particular application involves:

 * Retrieving all models currently deployed to the Watson Machine Learning service (model API)
 * Uploading a stream file to use in jobs (file API)
 * Submitting TRAINING and BATCH_SCORE jobs against an uploaded Modeler stream file (service batch job API)
 * Checking the status of a job (service batch job API)
 * Deleting jobs (service batch job API)
 * Deleting files (file API)

 The code placed in the [pa](app_server/clients/pa) folder provides an example of how to use this [API][pa-api].

 ## Binding services in Bluemix
 As stated in the [Requirements](#requirements) section, from the Bluemix catalog you must order an instance of the *Watson Machine Learning* and *dashDB* services if you don't yet have them.
-THe next step is to connect your deployed application to those services, which is called *binding*.
+The next step is to connect your deployed application to those services, which is called *binding*.
 There are a few ways to achieve this in the Bluemix environment.
 [This document](https://console.ng.bluemix.net/docs/cfapps/ee.html) describes binding either via the Bluemix user interface or by using cf cli.

 ## Linking a local application with the Bluemix environment
 The application running locally can use Bluemix services if the credentials for the *Watson Machine Learning* and *dashDB* services are appropriately pasted into the *./config/local.json* file.
 Complete the following steps:

 1. Deploy the application to Bluemix and bind it to the [Watson Machine Learning service][ml].
-2. Go to the application overview pane, choose bound Watson Machine Learning service, and click 'Show Credentials.'
+2. Go to the application overview pane, choose bound Watson Machine Learning service, and click **Show Credentials**.
 Copy the (pm-20) *credentials* json portion (url, access_key).
 3. Create the *./config/local.json* file by copying the *./config/local.json.template* file.
 Edit the *local.json* file and paste the pm-20 credentials you obtained in the previous step.
 4. Perform similar steps for the *dashDB* service and its credentials.
 5. Start your local application.
 You should now be able to interact with the Watson Machine Learning service (for example, by listing the uploaded streams).